Frequently asked questions

 Not sure.
 Got a lot to do with sheer bloody-mindedness.

 I honestly don't know why I do this.
-I started writing when I had an idea, and when I started off I was fortunate enough to have people in Durham Dramatic Society who tried out some of my shorter scripts.
+I started writing when I had an idea for a play, and when I started off I was fortunate enough to have people in Durham Dramatic Society who tried out some of my shorter scripts.
 The early plays weren't my better ones, but the more I put on stage, the better I understood how play writing and theatre works.
-And the more I understood that, the better my ideas got.
+And the more I understood how those things work, the better my ideas got.

 There is a strange kind of stress associated with putting on your own play.
 It's a similar kind of stress associated with putting on someone else's play, except that the stakes are a lot higher.
 You will rarely see people put in so much of their own time because it's just something to do.
 We do it because it means a lot to us.
 There are few joys greater than seeing a story you care about come to life on stage, especially if it's come to life on your own terms.

-Although the sheer bloody-mindedness bit is that I double down in the face of difficulties.
-Until the last few years, I did this with no support or even encouragement from the new writing theatres who were meant to encourage this sort of thing.
-As far as most of them are concerned, the only correct way to be playwright is to send plays off to them and hope for the best.
-Anyone who actually goes ahead and puts on their own play gets treated like they don't exist.
+The sheer bloody-mindedness bit is that I double down in the face of difficulties.
+Until the last few years, I did this with no support or even encouragement from the organisations who were meant to promote new writing.
+In their eyes (pretty much), the only correct way to be playwright is to send plays off and hope for the best.
+Anyone who ignores this - and instead goes ahead and does it themselves - gets treated like they don't exist.

-If there's one thing more than anything that pushed me to doing things my way, it was the knowledge that I was doing what I wasn't supposed to do.
+If one thing more than anything pushed me to doing things my way, it was the knowledge I was doing what I wasn't supposed to do.

-Why don't you just do script submissions instead, like everybody else?
+Why don't you just do script submissions like everybody else?

 I've had a few successes with script submissions, but most of the time I don't bother.
-The number one problem with script submissions is that the majority of people who enter gain nothing (bar a few honourable exceptions of make an effort with feedback).
+The number one problem is that the majority of people who enter get nothing (bar a few honourable exceptions who make an effort with feedback).
 There are two particularly harmful myths surrounding script submissions.
 One is that rejections are a learning experience, and the other is that you're only ever one play away from a life-changing breakthrough.
 Neither myth is true, but little is done to counter them.

 There are numerous other problems with script submissions.
-However, much they want you to believe otherwise, the artistic preferences of reading rooms are extremely subjective.
+However, much they believe otherwise, the artistic preferences of reading rooms are subjective.
 A script that does well in one submission can get nowhere in another.
-Who is correct?
-You have no way of knowing.
-Script submissions often impose creative stipulations for no good reason; and, yeah, some people like to be inspired by writing to briefs, but it's a lot harder to develop your own individuality if your hands are constantly tied.
-Some competitions' sole source of income is entry fees - you should be extremely suspicious of anyone who makes money from selling writers an "opportunity".
+Script submissions often impose creative stipulations for no good reason; and, yeah, some people like to be inspired by writing to briefs, but it's harder to develop individuality if your hands are constantly tied.
+Some competitions' sole source of income is entry fees - you should be extremely suspicious of anyone who selling writers an "opportunity".
 Some competitions get greedy in the terms and conditions, claiming ownership of your play whether or not you get picked.

 And some competitions do behave themselves.
-But what you have to realise is that in the big national competitions, the winners and finalists are almost always people who already have numerous professional writing credits to their name, or already have a job in the arts, or both.
-And yet this is frequently passed off as the logical next step after finishing an introduction to playwriting course.
+But you have to realise the big national competitions' winners and finalists are almost always people who with extensive writing credits, or jobs in the arts, or both.
+Yet this is frequently passed off as the logical next step after an introductiory playwriting course.
 I hate to break it to you, but that career progression is almost non-existent.
-If you must go down the script submission route, you are probably better off going for regional competitions.
-The odds are still heavily against you, you are still hostage to fortune with the readers' personal preferences, and you'll probably learn nothing about how to improve if you don't get shortlisted, but you do at least have a chance of getting somewhere.
+If you must go down the script submission route, you are probably better off with regional competitions.
+The odds are still heavily against you, it's still heavily subjective and you gain nothing if you lose, but you do at least have a chance of getting somewhere.

-But this is my firm call: if you have the means to produce your own play, or have it done by somebody who you know and trust, go ahead and do it.
-For God's sake don't wait for the thumbs up of a script reader, because it will probably never come.
-No harm on doing script submissions as well, but have nothing to do with people who tell you to do this instead to the exclusion of everything else.
+So this is my firm call: if you have the means to produce your own play, or have it done by somebody who you know and trust, go ahead and do it.
+Don't wait for the thumbs up of a script reader, because it will probably never come.
 Your first play will probably not be that good.
-But you will get to see how it unfolds on stage, and quickly find out what works and what doesn't.
-There is no guarantee this will work - there's a very delicate balance between having confidence in yourself and the ability to learn from your mistakes - but it's worked for me.
+But you will get to see how it unfolds on stage, and quickly learn what works and what doesn't.
+There is no guarantee this will work - there's a delicate balance between confidence in yourself and learning from your mistakes - but it's worked for me.
 And there's no way I would have got where I am now with an endless loop of submissions and feedback-free rejections.

 For more extensive thoughts I have on this subject, come this way.

 If, however, you're comfortable directing plays, go for it.
-There is a school of thought that it's better for the director and writer to be different, but there's really no firm advantage one way or the other.
-Some people find it better to have a second perspective on the script, some prefer to stay in charge known exactly what it is they want.
+There is a school of thought that the director and writer should be different, but there's really no firm advantage one way or the other.
+Some people find it better to have a second perspective on the script; some prefer to stay in charge knowing exactly what they want.
 Go for whatever works for you.
-And definitely don't be beholden to the idea you can't direct your own work without somebody else's permission.
+And definitely don't be beholden to the idea that because no-one else will direct your work, it shouldn't be produced at all.

-Actually, it's not just directing I recommend learning.
-Try to learn how to do as many different theatre jobs as you can.
-You might have access to somebody else who can do the job better, but the more you understand other jobs, the better job you'll do making your writing practical to produce.
+Whilst I'm on the subject of learning to do things, it's a good idea to learn how many different theatre jobs as you can.
+You might have access to somebody else who can do the job better, but it helps you a lot to understand what's easy, what's difficult, and what's impossible.
 This includes lighting, sound, props, set, costume - and yes, acting too.
-If you know how act, you'll be in a far better position to write something meant to be acted.
+You are, after all, writing something meant to be acted.

 Writing something for you yourself to act?
 Are you mad?